 *Please note that in February 2018, Nationwide made a slight change to their terms.

 11. The recommended friend is entitled to only one payment even if they switch more than one account to us or if more than one recommender recommends them.
 If the recommended friend has received a payment under any other Nationwide Recommend a Friend offer, then they are not eligible to receive a payment under this offer.

 I have yet to try the above with the new terms but will let you know how I get on.

-And if you have a current account with Nationwide, you could also qualify for their Select credit card which offers cashback on every purchase.
+If you have a current account with Nationwide, you could also qualify for their Select credit card which offers cashback on every purchase.

 Nationwide isn’t the only current account provider that offers you money to switch to them.
 Take a look at this article about switching bank accounts and where to find more offers.